andhiyaulhaq/AnnotateImg/architecture.md

     *   Responsible for all visual elements and user interaction.
     *   **Main Window:** The main container of the application.
 It will have:
         *   A **Menu Bar** with "File", "Edit", and "View" menus.
 The "File" menu will contain an "Open Folder" action to allow users to select a directory of images.
-        *   A **Toolbar** for quick access to annotation tools like "Select" and "Draw Bounding Box".
+        *   A **Toolbar** for quick access to annotation tools like "Select" (for selecting, moving, and resizing existing bounding boxes) and "Draw Bounding Box".
     *   **Image List View (Sidebar):** A dockable widget, typically on the left, that lists all the image files (e.g., `.jpg`, `.png`) found in the currently opened folder.
 Clicking an image in this list will open it for annotation.
     *   **Image View:** The central widget, implemented as a `QScrollArea`.
 It contains a `QLabel` that handles its own painting to display the image.
 This ensures the image is always scaled to fit the available viewport while maintaining its aspect ratio, preventing overflow.
-The `QLabel` also handles mouse events (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`) for drawing annotations.
+The `QLabel` also handles mouse events (`mousePressEvent`, `mouseMoveEvent`, `mouseReleaseEvent`) for drawing new annotations, and for selecting, moving, and resizing existing annotations.
+Selected bounding boxes are highlighted with a different color and display resize handles.
     *   **Annotation View (Table):** A dockable widget that displays annotation data.
 The table includes the following columns:
         *   `ID`: The unique identifier of the annotation.
         *   `Class ID`: The integer representing the class of the object.